KEY STAGE 3

 - Students need to be able to write fluently and accurately, using appropriate tone and language for a range of audiences and purposes, including:

 - First and third person narrative – story writing and autobiographical writing

 - Writing to argue and persuade

 - Group and individual presentations using standard English

 With an increasing emphasis in GCSE, it is important to address spelling, punctuation and grammar through explicit teaching and assessment of students’ work.
 We believe that the ability to write in a clear and accurate manner is essential to ensure our young people can confidently progress through their futures.

 Spoken Language is also a vital component of the current GCSE model, and we coach our students to present and speak to their group of peers about a topic that they are passionate about.
 We begin this at the start of Year 7, and in Year 10 we run a speaking programme to enhance the student’s skills and confidence.
 All students will be individually formally assessed at the end of Year 10 and their grade will be included on their GCSE certificates.

 English Language: AQA 8700/1/2 (Two papers)

 All students will sit two GCSE qualifications in English: This is studied for over 5 hours during each week.
-Both examinations carry a full GCSE weighting and neither has tiers; All students sit the same papers with the same questions and texts selected by the team as appropriate to their particular group.
+Both examinations carry a full GCSE weighting with all students sitting the same papers; texts are selected by the team as appropriate to their particular group.